squaresLab/BugZoo/README.md

 several datasets from the
 [Software Infrastructure Repository](http://sir.unl.edu/).

+As well as providing the files necessary to study each bug, RepairBox also provides a minimal, isolated environment for execution, in the form of an accompanying Docker container.
+By providing a small container for each bug, rather than a single, monolithic virtual machine for a group of bugs, RepairBox incurs fewer overheads (resulting in a much higher performance; crucial for rigorous experimental trials), and maintains a small disk footprint.

 ## Installation

 **Warning:** Please **do not** try to fully clone this repository.
 If you're